 The bolometric luminosities based on dust-corrected \lhbcorr\ (\citealt{netzer19a}; Equation \ref{eq:netzer}) yield results very similar to those based on the dust-corrected \loiiicorr\ (\citealt{kauffmann09a}; Equation \ref{eq:kauffmann}).
 The bolometric luminosities based on the uncorrected \loiii\ (\citealt{heckman04a}; Equation \ref{eq:heckman}) are fairly similar but yield somewhat weaker dependence of $F_{{\rm AGN}, -3}$ on sSFR.
-This difference may be related to higher dust corrections in high sSFR galaxies, which in the case of the dust-corrected luminosities widens the difference in bolometric luminosities in these classes of galaxy, though the difference in the median dust corrections is only of order 0.2 dex between the low and high sSFR AGN samples.
+This difference may be related to higher dust corrections in high-sSFR galaxies, which in the case of the dust-corrected luminosities widens the difference in bolometric luminosities in these classes of galaxy, though the difference in the median dust corrections is only of order 0.2 dex between the low- and high-sSFR AGN samples.

 As for the luminosity dependence of $F_{\rm AGN}$, there is little dependence on the detection significance (raising the threshold of line detection from 2$\sigma$ to 3$\sigma$).
 If we change the threshold $\lambda_c$ from $10^{-3}$ to $10^{-2}$, $F_{\rm AGN}$ drops in all bins by about 0.2--0.8 dex, again with larger drops for the quiescent galaxies than star-forming galaxies.
 If we change the choice of the nominal AGN line ratios, the results alter only slightly.
-Otherwise the results are qualitatively similar.
+Otherwise, the results are qualitatively similar.